kmkamilkhel/Ecological-Informatics/ReadMe.md

   - Intensity maps showing temperature differences between urban and rural zones.
 - **Hotspot Maps:**
   - Raster and shapefiles of thermal clusters (hotspots and cool spots).
-- **Summary Statistics:**
-  - Mean LST values for urban and rural zones.
-  - UHI intensity for each city.
+- **Trend Analysis Results:**
+  - CSV file of trend coefficients and p-values for all cities.

 ## Visualization Parameters
 - **LST:**